-The holiday season is here, meaning snowy adventures full of magical Christmas markets built to make shopping, eating and getting into the holiday spirit a key part of your European winter getaway.
+The holiday season is here, meaning Christmas markets are in full swing!
+Prepare to make shopping, eating and getting into the holiday spirit a key part of your winter European getaway.

-It’s time to add a sprinkle of holiday magic to your travel plans as we dive into eight of our favorite whimsical Christmas markets.
-Found in both big cities and small towns, you can happily get lost amidst one-of-a-kind gifts, festive ornaments, seasonal snacks and hot mulled wine.
+It’s the perfect time to sprinkle a little holiday magic into your travel plans as we dive into eight of our favorite European Christmas markets.
+Found in both big cities and small towns, you’ll love getting lost in the charm of unique gifts, festive ornaments, seasonal snacks and, of course, hot mulled wine.

 1. Advent Feast at the Basilica, Budapest, Hungary

-You can also head over to Vörösmarty Square and enjoy the oldest festive market in the city then revel in the huge advent calendar, which showcases a shiny new window display opening every day in December leading up to Christmas Eve.
+While you’re there, head over to Vörösmarty Square to experience the oldest festive market in the city.
+Don’t miss the giant advent calendar, where new window displays are unveiled each day in December, counting down to Christmas Eve.

 2. Tallinn Christmas Market, Estonia